 - Make your own wind chime by wrapping similar-sized tree branches in different color yarns.

-- Let your child(ren) be in charge; they choose the activity!
+- Let your child(ren) be in charge; they choose one of the winter activities!